-But, there is little known about how much time takes place, up until the car accident when Norton’s character is pulled from the wreckage, with a bloody gash on his head.
-In the next shot, he is in bed, the wound healing but still visible.
+Besides this, it’s not known how much time passes in the film.
+That is, until the car accident when Norton’s character is left with a bloody gash on his head.
+The very next shot sees him in bed with the cut healing that night.
 The morning comes, and the Narrator wakes up with the cut gone and the assumption that at least two weeks have passed.

 Both Men And Women Begged The Author For One Thing

-Palahniuk told Premiere Magazine in 1999 that people would come up to him at book signings.
+Some secrets the author will take to the grave with him, no matter how much they bugged him at book signings.
 They weren’t looking for an autograph, but instead, they begged the author to tell them real locations for fight club.

 Although he heard rumors of actual fight clubs existing in some areas of the United States, he wouldn’t give these passionate fans any useful information.
 He explained in the interview, “I’ll be like, ‘No, it’s made up; it’s fake’.
 It just breaks people’s hearts.”